namor5772/EODshareReval/README.md

 The script is designed for personal share portfolio tracking and can be run manually from the terminal.
 It does not require API keys.

+Most of this app has been designed using Open AI.

 ---

 ## Features